USSBA/certify-design-system-documentation/README.md

 Please refer to the project wiki for contributing information.

-We strive for a welcoming and inclusive environment for {{repo}} project.
+We strive for a welcoming and inclusive environment for the certify design system documentation project.
 Please follow this guidelines in all interactions:
 1. Be Respectful: use welcoming and inclusive language.
 2. Assume best intentions: seek to understand other's opinions.